adlindenberg/docs/pull_request_template.md

 ## How to Test
 - Best way to test?
 - Is this part of an A/B test?
-(Give experiment slug & variants)
+(Give experiment slug and variants)
 - What should the tester look out for?

 ## Visual changes (if applicable)